Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Ensemble Sampling for Nonlinear Contextual Bandits

-\paragraph{Algorithm Design:} In \texttt{GLM-ES}, we maintain an ensemble of $m$ models (estimators), each model is parametrized by parameter $\theta_{t}^{j}$, $j \in [m]$, which is an estimation of $\theta^{*}_{\text{GLM}}$ based on perturbed history.
+\paragraph{Algorithm Design} In \texttt{GLM-ES}, we maintain an ensemble of $m$ models (estimators), each model is parametrized by parameter $\theta_{t}^{j}$, $j \in [m]$, which is an estimation of $\theta^{*}_{\text{GLM}}$ based on perturbed history {at the end of round $t$}.
 We use the $\lambda$-regularized negative log-likelihood to obtain the parameter estimation,

-where $Z_{l}^{j} \in \mathbb{R}$ are perturbations sampled from distribution $\mathcal{P}_{R}$.
-In \texttt{GLM-ES}, we also use a warm-up procedure that approximates a G-optimal design, that is,
+where $Z_{l}^{j} \in \mathbb{R}$ are perturbations i.i.d. sampled from distribution $\mathcal{P}_{R}$.
+We use a warm-up procedure that approximates a G-optimal design, which is detailed as \Cref{alg:warm_up_glm} in \Cref{appendix_sub:warm_up_glm}.